-It’s safe to say, however, that if you don’t learn to remember your dreams you might have a great idea that could slip by.
+It’s safe to say, however, that if you don’t learn to remember your dreams, you might have a great idea that could slip by.

 A better, more compelling reason to learn to remember and interpret your dreams would be a more common benefit.

-The big reason dreams matter
+Our theory of the big reason dreams matter

 We all engage in a certain amount of self-talk.